PANOBRIDGE MK3 | A 1.7 oz Night Vision Bridge with Adjustable Field of View

-The Noisefighters Panobridge weighs only 1.5 oz total, making it the lightest bridge mounts offered, only surpassed by our own M-Series of products.
+The Noisefighters Panobridge weighs only 1.5 oz total in its standard configuration, making it the lightest bridge mounts offered, only surpassed by our own M-Series of products.
 This is approximately 70% less than the KVC® Universal Night Vision Bridge with OSS shoe sets installed, approximately 40% less than the IC® Dual PVS-14 Light Weight Mounting System, and almost 1/2 oz less than a single milspec J-Arm.
 We have optimized rigidity, strength, and durability while following the Marine Corps adage of, "Ounces equal pounds, and pounds equal pain."
-With lightweight monoculars attached, like those with Nightline, Inc. NL914C Power Packs installed on each AN/PVS-14, it is possible to achieve panoramic night vision with a total weight of 21.5 oz, or 19.9 oz with RPO lightweight lenses installed, or 15.8 oz with Nocturn Industries Tanto monoculars + RPO lightweight lenses.
-Depending on the configuration, this may be lighter than binocular goggles that do not include panoramic viewing, including one configuration of the current USSOCOM-issued PVS-31A (approximately 24 oz with remote battery pack), the older PVS-15 (approximately 23.6 oz with battery) and only 2-3 oz heavier than the popular ActInBlack® DTNVG (approximately 20.5 oz with battery) and even the newer ActInBlack® DTNVS (approximately 19.5 oz with battery).
+With Nightline, Inc. NL914C Power Packs installed on each AN/PVS-14, it is possible to achieve panoramic night vision with a total weight of 21.5 oz, or 19.9 oz with RPO lightweight lenses installed, or 15.8 oz with Nocturn Industries Tanto monoculars + RPO lightweight lenses.
+Depending on the configuration, this may be lighter than binocular goggles that do not include panoramic viewing.

 Photo composite showing the use of a handheld thermal imager placed between laterally rotated (“panned out”) AN/PVS-14 monoculars and used directly in conjunction with Noisefighters Panobridge, courtesy of Nick Chen, journalist with The Firearm Blog.